Build business processes with AI

 At 1,000 emails / month ~$30 ~$5,000

 More than a 100× difference in cost, hours-to-seconds in speed.
+The $5 is my assumption, labeled as one — swap in your own loaded cost per reply and the ratio shifts, but the order of magnitude doesn’t.
 The point isn’t to replace people — you can’t fire 1/100th of an employee.
 It’s that a category of repetitive work stops consuming thousands of dollars of skilled time and frees that person for work that needs them.

 The cost is not the only risk — it’s an agent confidently inventing a price or a spec and sending it over your name.
 MailPilot grounds every answer in a source document and cites the file it used, so any reply is checkable.
 Out-of-scope detection and fabrication checks run as mechanical tests in every build cycle — behavior measured in the logs, not asserted in a slide.